GLOBAL MARKETS-Shares hit record highs as Bernanke speaks, yen drops

 By Ryan Vlastelica

-NEW YORK, July 18 (Reuters) - Stock markets worldwide extended their recent rally on Thursday as investors continued to be reassured that the U.S. Federal Reserve would unwind its accommodative stimulus with care.
+NEW YORK, July 18 (Reuters) - Stock markets around the world extended their rally on Thursday as investors felt reassured the Federal Reserve would unwind stimulus measures with care, while the yen and the euro fell.

+Japanese shares surged 1.3 percent, with market participants looking to Upper House elections in Japan this weekend.
+The dollar gained 1 percent against the yen, to 100.56 yen.

+The euro fell and the dollar rose against a basket of currencies as Ben Bernanke, chairman of the Federal Reserve, testified before Congress for a second day, this time to the U.S. Senate Banking Committee.

 “Bernanke has made equities the only place for most people to go, and the rally has been entirely on him,” said Mark Grant, managing director at Southwest Securities in Fort Lauderdale.

-U.S. stocks were also supported by strong quarterly earnings reports from IBM and Morgan Stanley, though Intel Corp sank following its results.
+U.S. stocks were also supported by strong quarterly reports from IBM and Morgan Stanley, though shares of Intel Corp were sold following its results.
 A jump in regional factory activity also boosted sentiment.

-The dollar rose 0.35 percent against a basket of currencies while the euro was down 0.4 percent.
-The U.S. benchmark 10-year Treasury note was down 10/32 in price, with the yield at 2.5265 percent.
+The dollar rose 0.3 percent against a basket of currencies while the euro was down 0.3 percent.
+The benchmark 10-year U.S. Treasury note was down 7/32, with the yield at 2.5171 percent.

-Market participants awaited a meeting of Group of 20 finance ministers for signs of an orchestrated approach to the end of U.S. money-printing, which could help defuse volatility in global markets.
+Market participants awaited a meeting in Moscow of Group of 20 finance ministers for signs of an orchestrated approach to the end of U.S. money-printing, which could help defuse volatility in global markets.

-The G20, which meets in Moscow on Friday and Saturday, includes many of the emerging economies that have been at the sharp end of the dollar’s surge since Bernanke first signaled in May the Fed would roll back its bond-buying program.
+The G20, which meets on Friday and Saturday, includes many of the developing countries that have been at the sharp end of the dollar’s surge since Bernanke first signalled in May the Fed would roll back its bond buying.

 ‘Abenomics’, as Abe’s $1.4-trillion plan is known, has caused a 14-percent drop in the yen this year.